autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 <br>

-To open a websocket subscribed to the cointegration pairs (either for spot, linear, or inverse markets), run:
+To open a websocket subscribed to a cointegration pairs (either for spot, linear, or inverse markets), run:

 ```
 cointbot -n <coin1> <coin2> <spot, linear, or inverse>